wp-plugins/sar-friendly-smtp/readme.txt

 That means that **this plugin don't send you emails**, WordPress sends your emails using **your SMTP server**.

 If you're having trouble sending your emails, you can activate the debug mode in settings page.
-That activates the logging of the communication between WordPress and your SMTP server, and **most of the time** you will find useful information in your PHP error_log file.
+That activates the logging of the commands and data between WordPress and your SMTP server, and **most of the time** you will find useful information in your PHP error_log file.

+**Remember to turn off Debug Mode when you're done with the troubleshooting to avoid raising your server load by generating unnecessary logs.**

 = Where can I find that PHP error log file? =